All Episodes

 It's not because America is unjust that some people can end up playing Major League Baseball and others can't.

-And it's certainly not fair that among those who play Major League Baseball, some of the most immoral, rotten schlubs, constant drunks, drug abusers, biggest stars, biggest heroes, and some of the ones are clean and pure as the wind-driven snow, God, country, church every day, get cut, don't make teams.
+And it's certainly not fair that among those who play Major League Baseball, some of the most immoral, rotten schlubs, constant drunks, drug abusers, biggest stars, biggest heroes, and some of the ones that are clean and pure as the wind-driven snow, God, country, church every day, get cut, don't make teams.

 Not fair.